DannyBoyNYC/ExpressJSReact/readme.md

 # Express and React

+## Assignment

+Customize the backend and client work with your own content to create a full stack website.
+Edit the schema to conform to you content.
+Edit the client to display any content that you add.

+- CRUD operations are optional
+- CSS and design are optional

 ## Reading

 You should have read and stepped through the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) documentation.
 Use Code Sandbox to examine the code samples.